THE MOST TRUSTED COPYCAT RECIPES

 Here's how to build a cheeseburger in crispy spring roll dough and make the secret 4-ingredient dipping sauce for a perfect hack of Cheesecake Factory’s Cheeseburger Spring Rolls.
 I found the best solution for a good clone was to first cook two 4-ounce Angus patties—with no less than 15 percent fat, so the beef stays juicy—in a sauté pan until browned.
 I then sautéed some onion in the same pan and mixed it into the crumbled patties, with ketchup and diced American cheese.

-I tried several different wrappers and found the thinnest wrappers to work the best.
+I tried several different wrappers and found that the thin wrappers work best.
 Try to find wrappers that say “super thin” on them.
 Thicker dough wrappers will blister when fried, which is not how the restaurant version looks, although the thicker wrappers still make tasty spring rolls.

 Rice paper wrappers will give you a chewier, less crispy bite, and are a good option if you're interested in a gluten-free version.
 If you go with rice paper, you won’t need the cornstarch solution to seal them.
 Dipping the whole wrapper in a little water makes the rice paper pliable and naturally sticky.